 Dr. Ghanbarpour is a public health professional with two decades of experience in program planning and management, community outreach, capacity-building, and research and evaluation.
 She has successfully led complex multisite projects, forged collaborations with diverse stakeholders, and developed culturally-responsive programs for underserved communities.
 Her research has focused on improving access and services for marginalized populations, including low-income women and children, communities of color, and survivors of gender-based violence.
 Her research and evaluation expertise and interests include gender-based violence, women’s health, culturally-responsive evaluation, health disparities and inequities, and the intersectionality of race, gender, and other identities.
 Dr. Ghanbarpour received her DrPH from the Johns Hopkins University School of Public Health, MA in Health Policy from New York University, and BA in Chemistry from Cornell University.

-Sarah Khan, Project Specialist,
+Sarah Khan, Project Specialist, Economic Security

 Sarah Khan is Project Specialist at the Asian Pacific Institute on Gender-Based Violence.
 She is responsible for coordinating and implementing training and technical assistance to grantees of the Culturally Specific Service Programs, funded by the Office on Violence against Women.
-She works closely with culturally specific agencies serving Asian and Pacific Islander communities.
-Before that, she led the Institute's economic security program, Building Economic Security Together, a pilot project designed to build the financial capability for survivors of South Asian survivors of domestic violence.
+She works closely with culturally specific agencies serving in the Asian and Pacific Islander communities.
+Before that, she led the Institute’s economic security program, Building Economic Security Together, a pilot project designed to build the financial capability for survivors of South Asian survivors of domestic violence.
 Prior to that, she was the Executive Director at Maitri, a South Asian Agency serving survivors escaping violence and human trafficking.
 She currently serves as a Board member of the state coalition – California Partnership to End Domestic Violence.

 Ms. Khan has a longstanding passion for grassroots activism, domestic violence advocacy, and community education and empowerment, with 15+ years of working in the field.